Hauser Kaibling, Austria: Family Ski Guide

 💬What Do Other Parents Think?

-What Parents Keep Saying (and They're Right)
+What Parents Keep Saying

 The Honest Complaints

-If après-ski village life matters to your crew, this will feel like something's missing.
-That said, the families who love this place tend to be the ones who'd rather spend their money on extra ski days than overpriced glühwein in a designer ski village.
+Haus im Ennstal is functional, not charming.
+No postcard-perfect pedestrian zone, no strolling between fondue restaurants.
+You drive to the gondola, you ski, you drive back.
+If après-ski village life matters, this will feel like something's missing.
+The families who love this place tend to be the ones who'd rather spend money on extra ski days than overpriced glühwein.

 🏠Where Should Your Family Stay?